Owez/kurz/README.md

 # Kurz

-Distributed key-value store based on gossip networking
+Event streaming and key-value store built on gossiping

 ## Status